 1.8.3 Installing the ProSoft EIP-61850 Tag Monitor

-You use the ProSoft EIP-61850 Tag Monitor to monitor the data tag values through the gateway.
+Use the ProSoft EIP-61850 Tag Monitor to monitor the data tag values through the gateway.
 It is automatically installed when you install the ProSoft EIP-61850 Configuration Manager.

-2 Configuring the PLX8x-EIP-61850 Gateway
+2 Configuring the PLX82-EIP-61850 Gateway